ehrpg/qstar/docs/skills.md

 ## Skill Checks

-Whenever it's uncertain if a character can do an action, or if the outcome is affected by noticeable outside factors, the character has to roll a skill check.
+Whenever it's uncertain if a character can do an action, or if the outcome is effected by noticeable outside factors, the character has to roll a skill check.

 !!! summary "Skill checks"
     <div class="formula formula-top formula-bottom">